Cancer

 Another way to think about diet during survivorship is that you went through many steps during treatment to achieve a positive outcome.
 You have the strength to continue taking steps to reduce the risk of cancer recurrence by eating healthy and staying active.

-What type of diet should I follow during survivorship?
+What type of diet should I follow after breast cancer treatment ends?

 We understand everyone has unique tastes and circumstances that influence their food choices and options.
-A universal mantra is everything in moderation with the aim to set realistic expectations so you can successfully meet your diet goals.
+A universal mantra is everything in moderation to set realistic expectations so you can successfully meet your diet goals.

 Generally, we recommend most people follow a heart-healthy diet, such as a Mediterranean diet or plant-based diet.
 Examples of these types of food include: